NASA's Eyes: Eyes on the Exoplanets

-Based on data from the NASA exoplanet archive, Eyes on the Exoplanet enables uses to zoom in on more than 1000 planets orbiting distant stars.
+Based on data from the NASA exoplanet archive, Eyes on the Exoplanet enables users to zoom in on more than 1000 planets orbiting distant stars.
 Exoplanets can be filtered by relevant criteria such as Earth-sized, large rocky planets, gas giants, etc. Distances to these planets are expressed in travel time by car, plane, etc.

 Eyes on the Earth

 Eyes on the Earth visualizes a number of NASA's Earth orbiting spacecraft in-situ and the data they collect on the Earth itself.
-Originally released as a Unityweb player interactive, it has undergone a number of iterations including the mobile app "Earth Now".
+Originally released as a Unity web player interactive, it has undergone a number of iterations including the mobile app "Earth Now".

 The application displays measurements such as sea level height, atmospheric carbon dioxide concentration and Antarctic ozone.
 Trace the movement of water around the globe using the gravity map from NASA's GRACE satellites.
 Recent events such as dust storms, volcanic eruptions and fires are displayed as well.